LukeShortCloud/rootpages/src/linux_commands/permissions.rst

 Temporarily modify SELinux file or directory permissions.

 .. csv-table::
-   :header: Usage, Explanation, Example
+   :header: Usage, Explanation
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "-R", "recursively apply new SELinux permissions", "" "--reference=", "copy the SELinux permissions from the referenced file or directory", ""
+   "-R", "recursively apply new SELinux permissions" "--reference=", "copy the SELinux permissions from the referenced file or directory"

 restorecon
 ~~~~~~~~~~